MUdayVarma/Carbon-Market/Readme.md

 NGRBC: National Guidelines on Responsible Business Conduct

 NVGs: National Voluntary Guidelines on Social, Environmental and Economic Responsibilities of Business

+OECD: Organisation for Economic Co-operation and Development (Guidelines for Multinational Enterprises)

 OMGE: Overall Mitigation of Global Emissions